ptomulik/cortex-libs/README.rst

 - this ``README.rst``, and
 - the top level ``SConstruct`` file.

-Other files, if present, may be subject to separate license terms and ma be copyrighted by other parties.
+Other files, if present, may be subject to separate license terms and may be copyrighted by other parties.

 LICENSE